bioperl/bioperl.github.io/howtos/Glyphs.md

 1;
 ```

 This module begins by declaring its package name.
-All glyphs must begin with "Bio::Graphics::Glyph::" followed by their lowercase name.
+All glyphs must begin with `Bio::Graphics::Glyph::` followed by their lowercase name.

-It then turns on strict type checking, and declares that it is inheriting from "Bio::Graphics::Glyph::box" with `use base.`
+It then turns on `strict` type checking, and declares that it is inheriting from [Bio::Graphics::Glyph::box](https://metacpan.org/pod/Bio::Graphics::Glyph::box) with `use base.`

 The module then overrides the single method `draw_component()`.
 This method is responsible for drawing each of the parts of a feature (e.g. the exons of a gene).
 For simple single-part features, it draws the entire body of the glyph. `draw_component()` begins by reading its first argument, which is the object itself.
 This gets stored into `$self`.
 It then reads three arguments passed to it by Bio::Graphics: